stuartellis/sve-personal-website/content/articles/task-runner.md

 Follow [the style guidelines](https://taskfile.dev/styleguide/) when writing tasks.
 Here are some extra suggestions:

 - Use a YAML formatter to format your Task files.
 The [redhat.vscode-yaml](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension adds support for formatting YAML files to Visual Studio Code.
 The [Prettier](https://prettier.io/) tool formats YAML files, and can be used in any environment.
+- Write _set: [pipefail]_ at the beginning of top-level Taskfiles to enable failing on the first error.
+This is a [shell option](https://taskfile.dev/usage/#set-and-shopt).
 - Always put a _desc_ attribute for each task.
-The description appears next to the task in the output of _task --list_.
+The description appears next to the task in the output of _--list_.
 - Consider adding a [summary](https://taskfile.dev/usage/#display-summary-of-task) attribute for each task.
 The summary appears in the output of _task --summary TASK-NAME_.
 - Use [argument forwarding](https://taskfile.dev/usage/#forwarding-cli-arguments-to-commands) or [wildcard task names](https://taskfile.dev/usage/#wildcard-arguments) to get inputs for a task from the command-line.
 - Specify the [requires](https://taskfile.dev/usage/#ensuring-required-variables-are-set) attribute for each task that uses a variable.
 This ensures that the task has the necessary variables.